 I moved out of my dark & dingy garage leaving behind the recycling, bags of dog food, bikes and surfboards in April 2013 and into my lovely bright and airy studio.
 Here I set myself up to work, drink tea, teach others and introduce anyone who is interested to the world of lampwork.

-Fast forward to 2017 and there are now no chickens or ducks (but a full bellied fox), still 2 kids, 2 spaniels, 2 cats, 2 goats and 1 very supportive and patient husband.
+Fast forward to 2017 and there are now no chickens (but a full bellied fox), still 2 kids (somewhat more grownup), 2 spaniels, 2 cats, numerous ducks, 4 goats and 1 very supportive and patient (also known as greying) husband.
 My 24 rods of glass have greatly multiplied, the kiln has grown and my continuing journey through the lampworking world is still as fascinating and enjoyable as it was when I made my very first bead.

 If you are interested in what shows I am exhibiting at please go to the events tab, or if you are interested in taking a class please click the button below.